crate/crate/blackbox/docs/admin/ssl.rst

     Enter key password for <server>

-Optional: Use a Self-Signed Certificate to Act as a Certificate Authority (CA)
+Optional: Use a self-signed certificate to act as a Certificate Authority (CA)
 ------------------------------------------------------------------------------

 ..
 NOTE::